hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-cmd-api-server.md

 ### Usage Prometheus

 The prometheus exporter object is initialized in the `ApiServer` class constructor itself, so instantiating the object of the `ApiServer` class, gives access to the exporter object.
-You can also initialize the prometheus exporter object seperately and then pass it to the `IApiServerConstructorOptions` interface for `ApiServer` constructor.
+You can also initialize the prometheus exporter object separately and then pass it to the `IApiServerConstructorOptions` interface for `ApiServer` constructor.

 `getPrometheusMetricsV1` function returns the prometheus exporter metrics, currently displaying the total plugins imported, which currently refreshes to match the plugin count, everytime `setTotalPluginImports` method is called.